 ROBERT KERR (1803-1864), Mansfield Colliery

 Robert Kerr was born in 1803 at Sanquhar the son of James Kerr (coal-agent) and Mary Milligan.
-He married Elizabeth Barrie and together they had four sons and two daughters, all born in Kirkconnel, where Robert worked as coal banker.
+He married Elizabeth Barrie and together they had four sons and two daughters, all born in Kirkconnel, where Robert worked as a coal banker (1841 Ancestry Census).

-By 1851, Robert is the manager at Mansfield coalworks in New Cumnock and the family living at Mansfield Cottage.
-Two of his sons also work at the colliery, John as a coal salesman and Robert as the engine-keeper.
+By 1851, Robert is the manager at Mansfield coalworks in New Cumnock and the family living at Mansfield Colliery.
+Two of his sons also worked at the colliery, John as a coal salesman and Robert as the engine-keeper.
 The colliery was on Grieve hill on Mansfield estate, owned at that time by Sir James Stuart-Menteth, Baronet of Closeburn and Mansfield.

 In 1858, Robert Kerr entered into a partnership with James Gray of the neighbouring Pathhead Colliery, to operate the collieries and limeworks operated by the Stuart-Menteth family.